-Since first achieving stardom for his numerous roles in films such as “Nutty Professor,” “Blue Streak,” and “Half Baked,” he’s become one of the funniest stand up comics of all time, even landing his own his television show on Comedy Central.
+Since first achieving stardom for his numerous roles in films such as “Nutty Professor,” “Blue Streak,” and “Half Baked,” he’s become one of the funniest stand-up comics of all time, even landing his television show on Comedy Central.

-For his upcoming fall tour, Chappelle will also be performing his longest run in New York City that includes six shows at the Gramercy Theater over the course of three nights from September 28 through the September 30.
+For his upcoming fall tour, Chappelle will also be performing his longest run in New York City that includes six shows at the Gramercy Theater throughout three nights from September 28 through September 30.